TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 - `Grain` methods: `OnActivateAsync()` and `OnDeactivateAsync`.
 These must add the grain to and remove it from the list of active indexes.
 - `Grain<TProperties>` method: `WriteStateAsync()`. `indexWriter.WriteAsync()` ensures the correct sequence of task executions to preserve our invariants of Grain state and Index persistence.
 ##### Implement IIndexableGrain Methods
-The `IIndexableGrain` methods `GetActiveWorkflowIdsSet()` and `RemoveFromActiveWorkflowIds()` are necessary for the FaultTolerant internal implementation to communicate back to the grain to retrieve and update the set of in-flight workflows.
+The `IIndexableGrain` methods `GetActiveWorkflowIdsSet()` and `RemoveFromActiveWorkflowIds()` are necessary for the fault-tolerant internal implementation to communicate back to the grain to retrieve and update the set of in-flight workflows.
 As shown above, these are simply write-throughs to the matching implementation method of the `indexWriter`:
 ### Querying Indexes
 Querying is done by LINQ:
 ```c#